Lynches River: Middle Basin

-The river drops off the Piedmont between Bethune and McBee, cutting through the sand hills region, an old ocean shoreline with hills that are thought to be former beach dunes, now used for peach orchards and pine plantations.
-Near the river is the Carolina Sandhills National Wildlife Refuge and the Sandhills State Forest both in Chesterfield County.
+The river drops off the Piedmont between Bethune and McBee, cutting through the Sandhills region, an old ocean shoreline with hills that are thought to be former beach dunes, now used for peach orchards and pine plantations.
+Near the river is the Carolina Sandhills National Wildlife Refuge and the Sandhills State Forest, both in Chesterfield County.

-At Bethune, South Carolina you'll find the only bridge in the world that crosses the same river three times and the river does not fork.
-The Lynches River forms a large 'S" at the place where US Highway 1 crosses the river one mile north of Bethune.
+At Bethune, South Carolina, the only bridge in the world that crosses the same river three times and the river does not fork can be found.
+The Lynches River forms a large "S" at the place where US Highway 1 crosses the river one mile north of Bethune.

 Lower Basin

-Below this the river valley widens and it begins to meander more, as it finishes its course through the coastal plain.
-As it passes Bishopville, South Carolina and Lynchburg, South Carolina, it flows through a traditional cotton farming belt.
+Below this, the river valley widens and it begins to meander more, as it finishes its course through the coastal plain.
+As it passes Bishopville, South Carolina and Lynchburg, South Carolina, it flows through a traditional cotton-farming belt.
 Bishopville is the site of the South Carolina Cotton Museum.

-Lee State Park is located 4 miles southeast of Bishopville is a gateway to the Lynches River.
+Lee State Park, 4 miles southeast of Bishopville, is a gateway to the Lynches River.
 Although river access is limited at the park, several boat ramps are located nearby.
 Fishing may be enjoyed from the park's riverbanks.
-Children under 14 may fish in the Artesian Lake which has been stocked with catfish.
-There is a boardwalk out into the Lynches River floodplain that visitors can enjoy.
-At Coward, South Carolina, Florence County owns Lynches River County Park, which features nature trails, an elevated canopy walk, Splash Pad, geocaching, canoeing, and standards-based environmental education programs.
+Children under 14 may fish in the artesian lake which has been stocked with catfish.
+From a boardwalk out into the Lynches River floodplain, visitors can enjoy the views.
+At Coward, South Carolina, Florence County owns Lynches River County Park, which features nature trails, an elevated canopy walk, a splash pad, geocaching, canoeing, and standards-based environmental education programs.

-As the floodplain widens, the riversides become forested with tupelo, bald cypress, red maple, and other water loving vegetation.
+As the floodplain widens, the riversides become forested with tupelo, bald cypress, red maple, and other water-loving vegetation.
 The uplands from Effingham to Johnsonville, South Carolina are also rich agricultural areas.
 Tobacco is the primary money crop for farmers, but cotton, corn, wheat, hay, and vegetables are also grown.
 Effingham is the site of McCall Farms, South Carolina's only canning factory.
-At Johnsonville, the stream passes what was the largest factory along its length, that of Wellman Industries, a fiber processing and recycling plant.
-Just below Johnsonville, Lynches River empties into the Great Pee Dee River.
+At Johnsonville, the stream passes what was the largest factory along its length, that of Wellman Industries, a fiber-processing and recycling plant.
+Just below Johnsonville, Lynches River empties into the (Great) Pee Dee River.